allanarpavao/dio-blog/README.md

 ## Features

-- Add, update, delete, and query user and role data.
+- Add, update, delete, and query user, posts and role data.
 - Authenticate users and manage roles.
 - Custom responses for listing users with related information (roles).
 - Graceful handling of duplicate entries with descriptive error messages.
-- Documentation available via Swagger UI.
+- (in progress) Documentation available via Swagger UI.
+- Web interface for managing users and posts.

 ## Technology Stack